Rashid7536/Microcomputers-Lab-4/MicroComputers-LAB-4-Report.md

 All the bits needed for the system and external interrupt bits are initialized.

-Input/Output Pins
+1.Input/Output Pins
-External Interrupt Enable
+2.External Interrupt Enable
-Global Interrupt Enable
+3.Global Interrupt Enable
-Interrupt Edge (Rising or Falling)
+4.Interrupt Edge (Rising or Falling)
-Disable the interrupt Flag
+5.Disable the interrupt Flag

 inside a while loop

 	if(Sensor 1 is high and Sensor 2 is low and Sensor 3 is low) {
 			Run Motor 01
 		}
 	if(Sensor 1 is high and Sensor 2 is high and Sensor 3 is low) {
 			Run Motor 01
 		}
 	else
 		{
 			Dont run any motors
 		}